Using scorevideo_lib to transfer lights-on marks into behavior logs

 in the file name.
 Any file name that matches both criteria “matches”

-object. scorevideo_lib checks that each partition
+the ExpectedFile object. scorevideo_lib checks that each partition

-has exactly one file that matches each ExpectedFile
+has exactly one file that matches each ExpectedFile in

-and no files that match no ExpectedFile
+PART_REQUIRED and no files that match no ExpectedFile objects in

-the union of PART_REQUIRED
+the union of PART_REQUIRED and PART_OPTIONAL.
+In other words, the

-are mandatory, while the files
+files described in PART_REQUIRED are mandatory, while the files

-are allowable but not required.
+described in PART_OPTIONAL are allowable but not required.

 Note that the script also uses a